vwt-digital/operational-data-hub/README.md

 After the upload has finished, a [Bucket trigger](https://cloud.google.com/functions/docs/calling/storage) will trigger the [Produce delta event function](https://github.com/vwt-digital/event-sourcing-helpers/tree/develop/functions/produce_delta_event).
 This function retrieves the data it triggered on and will check the difference (a delta) between the last known file in the bucket.
-All changes will be published towards the Pub/Sub Topic as single messages.
+All changes will be published towards the Pub/Sub Topic as messages.

 ##### Consume
 After the new data entities are published towards the Pub/Sub Topic, a [consume function](https://github.com/vwt-digital/event-sourcing-consumers)